The preferred and official dentist of the Phillies and 76ers

 Types of Dental Implants

-For patients who have lost all the teeth on the top or bottom of their mouth, the teeth-in-a-day dental implant is an excellent restoration option that eliminates the need for a full arch of dentures.
+For patients who have lost all the teeth on their top or bottom of their mouth, the teeth-in-a-day dental implant is an excellent restoration option that eliminates the need for a full arch of dentures.
 Four to eight dental implants are surgically placed across either the upper or lower arch.
 Teeth-in-a-day are so named because the patient goes home with temporary prosthetic teeth placed atop the implants so the smile is complete while waiting for the incision to heal.
 Eventually, fixed bridges are fitted and permanently secured in place.

 Types of Dentures